 For every trade you take, you have to exit at some point.
-The difficult part of trading is deciding when and how to exit a position; it is easier to know when to enter a trade than when to exit it.
+The difficult part of trading is deciding when and how to exit or sell a position; it is easier to know when to enter a trade than when to exit it.
 This is why your trading plan must specify your profit taking strategy.
 But, what is a profit taking strategy?

 A profit taking strategy defines how and when you will close your open positions to realize a profit.
 There is a variety of profit-taking strategies to achieve this result.
 Some traders liquidate their position all at once, while others look for opportunities to liquidate their position in stages (scaling out) as the market moves in their favor.
 Setting a profit target could be based on technical analysis or a fixed dollar value that achieves the desired reward/risk ratio.